Hampton & King

 Payouts are determined on a case-by-case basis, as medical malpractice lawsuits have a wide variety of damages, forms of negligence and expenses.
 For example, your compensation should cover your medical expenses, like surgeries and hospital stays.

 These numbers vary widely, from medical malpractice case to case.
 It should make up for past and future lost wages.
-You can also recover damages for non-economic damages, such as pain, suffering, and emotional distress.
+You can also recover damages for non-economic damages, such as pain and suffering and emotional distress.

 But many factors influence the exact amount of your payout.
 They include: